Rigo Tovar

-Rigoberto Tovar García (March 29, 1946 – March 27, 2005), better known as Rigo Tovar, was a Mexican musician, singer and actor.
-Famous for his cumbias, Tovar infused traditional Mexican and Latin music with modern instruments like the electric guitar and synthesizer and popular styles such as rock and soul music.
+Rigoberto Tovar García (March 29, 1946 – March 27, 2005), better known as Rigo Tovar, was a Mexican musician.
+Famous for his cumbias, Tovar infused traditional Mexican and Latin music with modern instruments like the electric guitar and synthesizer and popular styles such as rock and cumbia.

 Tovar was born and raised in Matamoros, Tamaulipas.
-After moving to the neighborhood of East End in Houston, Texas, his musical career began to take off in the early 1970s.
-Blending cumbia, tropical, and modern pop rock, he quickly gained a large following.
+After moving to Houston, Texas, his musical career began to take off in the early 1970s.
+Blending cumbia, tropical, and modern rock, he quickly gained a large following.
 In 1971, Tovar released his first album entitled Matamoros Querido which garnered two hits, "Matamoros Querido" and "Lamento De Amor".

-During his career, Tovar broke several attendance records in Mexico and throughout Latin America (many of which still stand to this day), sold over 30 million albums, and continues to influence countless artists of all genres.
+During his career, he sold over 30 million albums, and his work continues to influence artists across genres.

-Early career and success
+Biography

 Through extensive radio play and touring in Mexico and the United States, Tovar achieved great popularity and success.
 At the height of his fame, he was known as "El Ídolo de México" (Mexico's Idol) and "El Ídolo de las multitudes" (The Idol of the Masses).
-The release of the 1976 album, Amor y Cumbia catapulted him to superstar status not only in Mexico but many other areas of Latin America as well as the United States.
+The release of the 1976 album, Amor y Cumbia take him to superstar status not only in Mexico but many other areas of Latin America as well as the United States.
 His adoring public coined the phrase "Rigo es Amor" which is translated in English as "Rigo is Love".
 This was attributed to the love songs he performed and the passion he poured into them.
 His music, voice and image were so endearing to so many that he became the living embodiment of love.
 It was routinely yelled out at his concerts and is still used when people speak of him.

 Tovar's other hits include "La Sirenita", "Te tendré que olvidar", "¡Oh, Qué Gusto De Volverte A Ver!", and "Perdóname Mi Amor Por Ser Tan Guapo".
 He was most successful in the 1970s and 1980s and retired in the late 1990s; however, his music remains popular today.
 Tovar's musical group, El Conjunto Costa Azul, has gone through numerous line-up changes over the years and is still active today.

-"Bigger Than The Pope"

-In 1979, Tovar broke the 300,000-person attendance record set in Monterrey, Nuevo León, Mexico earlier that year by Pope John Paul II when the artist performed a free concert at the Santa Catarina River which drew 400,000 concertgoers.
-Some newspapers reporting on the new attendance record even ran headlines declaring that Tovar was "bigger than the Pope".
+In 1979, Tovar broke the 300,000-person attendance record set in Monterrey, Nuevo León, Mexico earlier that year by Pope John Paul II when the artist performed a free concert.
+Some newspapers reporting on the new attendance record even ran headlines declaring that Tovar was "Bigger than the Pope".

-Movie roles

 Tovar also starred in several movies including Vivir Para Amar (1980), Rigo Es Amor (1980), and El Gran Triunfo (1981).